iterative/dvc.org/content/docs/user-guide/how-to/share-a-dvc-cache.md

 > See `dvc config cache` and
 > [File link types](/doc/user-guide/large-dataset-optimization) for more info.

-⚠️ Note that enabling soft/hard links causes DVC to protect the linked data, because editing them in-place would corrupt the cache.
+⚠️ Note that enabling soft/hard links causes DVC to protect the linked data because editing them in-place would corrupt the cache.
 See `dvc unprotect`.

 If you're using Git, commit the changes to your project's config file (usually